 The USDA provides a database of croplands in the United sites created by Satellite imagery.
 This is the USDA NASS Cropscape imagery.
 This data layer attempts to describe the current extent of land used for agriculture.
 The above map shows this layer combined with the Farmland Monitoring Projects own analysis of ownership categories.
-If you look at the Layer Selector in the upper right corner, you can see how ownership of cropland varies by different ownership categories.
-The categories we created are somewhat arbitrary, but meaningful.
+If you look at the layer selector in the right corner, you can see how ownership of cropland varies by different ownership categories.
+You can also see how farmland ownership is broadly categorized as public and private land.
 We have broken the ownership categories into corporate, individual, trust, and public.
 Clicking on a parcel reveals basic ownership information and the number of cropland acres each parcel maintains.

 Land owners can be classified into different ownership classes.
 One class is "corporate" which is defined by being a Limited Partnership (LP), company, corporation, or Limited Liability Company (LLC).
 This map shows the top 20 owners of cropland that are classified as being "corporate".
 According to the USDA, the three Central Coast counties have 240,707 cropland acres.
 Of these acres, we estimate corporate ownership of 101,316 acres or 42.1 % of all cropland.
 In Monterey County corporate ownership accounts for 85,519.97 acres or 44% of the counties cropland acreage and 84% of all corporate cropland.
 In San Benito County corporate ownership was calculated at 14779.4 acres or 32% of the counties cropland.
 Corporate owners of cropland own 1017.4 acres or 27% of the counties cropland.
 In Monterey the top 20 corporate owners of farmland own 33,630 acres or 18% of farmland in the county.
 In San Benito the top twenty owners own 10,552 acres (23% of the counties cropland).
 For Santa Cruz County the top twenty corporate owners of cropland own 1118.9 acres of cropland representing 30% of the counties cropland.
 The 60 corporations (1% of corporate owners) or companies together own 45300 acres of farmland which is 45% of all corporate croplands and 19% of all croplands.